fosrl/docs/packages/docusaurus/docs/02-Getting Started/03-quick-install.md

   - We recommend Ubuntu or Debian based systems
 - [A domain name pointed to your server's IP address](./02-dns-networking.md)
 - [TCP ports 80, 443, and UDP port 51820 exposed to your Linux instance.](./02-dns-networking.md)
-  - **Note:** Docker’s NAT-based port publishing feature automatically exposes all ports defined in `docker-compose` file.
+  - **Note:** Docker’s NAT-based port publishing feature automatically exposes all `ports:` defined in `docker-compose` file on all network interfaces.
 This behavior can bypass your host firewall settings, potentially exposing services that you did not intend to make public.
-It is important to review and manage these port configurations to minimize security risks.
+Please see [complete warning about exposing ports](/Getting%20Started/dns-networking#ports-to-expose).
 - An email address for Let's Encrypt certificate registration
 - (Optionally) a SMTP server